Managing Relationships Between Restaurants and Food Delivery Platforms: Conflict, Contracts, and Coordination

-Keywords: on-demand services, delivery platforms, strategic queueing, supply chain coordination
+Keywords: on-demand services, delivery platforms, supply chain coordination

 Suggested Citation: Suggested Citation